*San Francisco Chapter

 To give value to people in the team

-We can look at the today teamwork as communities of practice, based on cross-competency collaboration with the opportunity to scale in the different paths.
+We can look at today’s teamwork as communities of practice, based on cross-competency collaboration with the opportunity to scale in the different paths.

 So to get the best out of this potential, a leader of change should: